eliranwong/letmedoit/package/taskwiz/README.md

-# Rename "MyHand Bot" to "TaskWiz AI"
+# Rename "TaskWiz Bot" to "TaskWiz AI"

-"MyHand Bot" is renamed to "TaskWiz AI".
+"TaskWiz Bot" is renamed to "TaskWiz AI".

 Please find further updates at: